The Leadership Challenge Model Summary

 From an analysis of the personal-best cases, Kouzes and Posner developed a model of leadership that consists of what they call the Five Practices of Exemplary Leadership®.

 Inspire a Shared Vision Leaders passionately believe that they can make a difference.
 They envision the future, creating an ideal and unique image of what the organization can become.
-Through their magnetism and quiet persuasion, leaders enlist others in their dreams.
+Through their positive convictions and quiet persuasion, leaders enlist others in their dreams.
 They breathe life into their visions and get people to see exciting possibilities for the future.

 Enable Others to Act Leaders foster collaboration and build spirited teams.
 They actively involve others.
 Leaders understand that mutual respect is what sustains extraordinary efforts; they strive to create an atmosphere of trust and human dignity.
 They strengthen others, making each person feel capable and powerful.
+Leaders are king and queen makers.

 Encourage the Heart Accomplishing extraordinary things in organizations is hard work.
 To keep hope and determination alive, leaders recognize contributions that individuals make.
 In every winning team, the members need to share in the rewards of their efforts, so leaders celebrate accomplishments.
 They make people feel like heroes.